DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 >>> ci.describe(mycircle)
 This is a red circle with a radius of 2.
 ```
-If everything in your algorithm is functioning as expected, then it's time time to submit a merge request to have your code included in the next release of _msspacakges_!
+If everything in your algorithm is functioning as expected, then it's time time to submit a merge request to have your code included in the next release of _devex_sdk_!

 ## README.md File Requierments